 Oxford can be a confusing place.
 Not least, trying to figure out the relationship between colleges, faculties and division is a challenge.
-The Medieval Studies course itself is complex, precisely because it involves an exciting and unusual array of components.
+The Medieval Studies course itself is complex, precisely because it involves an exciting and unusual array of components, drawn from a large number of different faculties.
 If you have questions, do ask!
 The course convenor, course tutors, postdoctoral mentor, and your dissertation supervisors are all here to help you navigate your way through your course.

-Queries can also be directed to the course administrator, medieval.studies@humanities.ox.ac.uk, 01865 615264/ 615357.
+Queries can also be directed to the course administrator, interdisciplinary@humanities.ox.ac.uk, 01865 615264/615357.

 This handbook offers a comprehensive guide to the structure of your course: the teaching, assessment and administrative arrangements.
 It also contains useful information on other aspects of life in Oxford as a postgraduate in Medieval Studies.
-You can find further information about graduate matters on our Canvas page